Employment variations

 - When there is an increased volume of the tasks normally undertaken by the employee.

-When a temporary variation is approved, an employee may return to their original substantive appointment.
-If a variation has been approved on a continuing basis, there is no right of return to the employee's former substantive position.
+Where the variation is temporary, the employee will return to their original substantive appointment at the expiration of the variation end date.
+If a variation has been approved on a continuing basis, there is no right of return to the employee's former substantive position or employment details.

 Types of variation